Gluten free and vegan chocolate beet cake is topped with a rich yet healthy chocolate frosting made from avocadoes. A delicious, healthier dessert.

 You can’t taste or see the beets, and they add a little more fiber and some antioxidants to a very decadent dessert.

-I just boil a beet or two and then use the food processor to make beet puree, but if you wanted to save time you could find baby food beets and use those instead.
+- I just boil a beet or two and then blend in the food processor to make beet puree, but if you wanted to save time you could find baby food beets and use those instead.

 - 1 teaspoon baking soda